-Yogaste is a DTC yoga apparel brand that was built and sold in less than 2 years for $490,000.
+Yogaste is a DTC yoga apparel brand that was built and sold in less than 2 years.

 “OpenStore is both an incredible buyer and partner.
 They put in the work to create a seamless, mutually beneficial process.
 We clearly want the best for each other.”